mhdr1zky/Sistem-Pencatatan-Keuangan-php/README.md

-# php-CRUD-Generator-Admin Lte3 -beta this many eror and bugs
+# dont't clone this project have many eror and bugs

 ```
 <select name="rekap" class="form-inline">